alanzhaonys/user-ingestion/README.md

 ## Intro

-[Auth0](https://auth0.com/) is a great identity service provider for quickly bootstraping an enterprise application with user management.
+[Auth0](https://auth0.com/) is a great identity service provider for quickly bootstrapping an enterprise application with user management.
 Unless you're a big company with capable resources, you don't really want to reinvent a new identify platform.

 In this article, I will show you on a high-level how I handle user ingestions from Auth0 to AWS infrastructure that I can integrate user identity into the backend user workflows.